Jonatanc05/ZiglyNode/README.md

 ################################################

 Hello dear hodler, tell me what can I do for you
-1. List peers (interact)
+1. View blockchain state
 2. Connect to a new peer
-3. View blockchain state
+3. List peers (interact)
 4. Sign a transaction
 5. Exit

-1
+3

 ======== Peer list ========